May Bank Holiday - Practice Closure

 - We will check your temperature

-Long Term Conditions.
-We are starting to conduct some annual reviews of long term conditions and will contact you individually.
+long-term conditions.
+We will continue to conduct some annual reviews of long-term conditions for those at highest risk and will contact you individually.
 We have put further advice on this website on the Clinics and Advice page.

 Referrals Routine secondary care referrals are gradually being reintroduced - please be aware a full service will not resume immediately and there will be delays - if your situation is deteriorating or you are concerned please call us.

 If you are not feeling well why not consult your Pharmacist?

 The Phrmacisit is well qualified to assess and treat many minor illnesses.
 It is often quicker to see a Pharmicist and many are open 7 days a week.
 You may wish to watch this video here which describs when best to use a Pharmacist.

 The Telephone Triage Service is available to patients, GP and other health professionals looking after cancer patients.